 And that’s for the product listing.
 Congratulations on having your product on your Amazon store!
 And now, let’s talk about selling strategies.

 How to drive customers to your Amazon store?

 Simply listing your brand on Amazon isn’t enough to generate sales.
 It would be best to have a plan to drive customers to your page.
+Leveraging AWS digital asset management can optimize your content storage and retrieval, ensuring a cohesive brand presentation.
 Here are some strategies you can use to gain visibility in Amazon’s massive marketplace:

 Concentrate on keywords

 A strong keyword strategy is one of the most important ways to gain traction on Amazon.
 Keywords should be incorporated into your product title and description and in your backend keywords section, which is where you can list up to five sets of keywords for each product.
 Amazon’s search engine is one of the most powerful tools for driving customers to your Amazon store.
 Use Amazon SEO best practices to boost your sales.

 Make sure your product listings are detailed and informative.
 Customers don’t want to read an essay about your products, but they want as much information as possible before making a purchasing decision.
 Your listings should include everything a customer needs to know about the quality of your products, including materials used, size and weight specifications, care instructions, and any other relevant details.

 Customers are becoming more careful about where they spend their hard-earned money, and reading reviews is one of the best ways to make sure that you aren’t about to waste your hard-earned cash.
 In 2021, nearly 70% of shoppers read customer reviews before making a purchase, and less than 10% don’t read them at all.

 Customer reviews are essential for driving sales on Amazon.
 Having a robust set of positive reviews on your products will boost your store and the reputation of your products to potential buyers.